How to Set Reminders and Expirations in DocuSign eSignature

 Using DocuSign eSignature, you can get agreements signed faster, without having to manually send email reminders or notifications of contract expiration.
 Senders have the ability to send contract reminders and notifications and set when envelopes will expire.
 DocuSign Admins can choose to enforce these settings for all envelopes, or allow users to modify the values for each envelope they send.

 Docusign reminders are a particularly useful eSignature feature–you’ve likely been in a situation when you needed to remind someone (maybe more than once) to review some paperwork or sign a document.
 By sending contract reminders through DocuSign eSignature, that process can be automated, and we will do all the reminding for you.

 To set up DocuSign reminders for an envelope, check the box to the left of “Reminders Enabled.”

-- First, the sender needs to choose how many days after sending the envelope the first reminder will be sent.
+- First, the sender can choose how many days after sending the envelope the first contract reminder will be sent.
 This first reminder serves as the starting point for all later reminders.